A course that trains you for a digital, global age in which theological insight and religious literacy matter more than ever.

 - Opportunities to visit international sites of religious significance, such as Jerusalem or Rome

-- Innovative teaching methods and course design brings religion to 21st Century life
+- Innovative teaching methods and course design brings religion to life for the 21st Century

 - Taught on our historic Strawberry Hill campus